Keith Haring Mural

 In 1984, as his star was on the rise internationally, he visited Australia where he undertook art projects in Sydney and Melbourne including a large scale outdoor mural at what was then the Collingwood Technical School.

 The Collingwood mural is now one of only 31 known murals across the world by Haring that have survived and one of only three that hasn’t been significantly over-painted.
 In recognition of its local, national and international significance, it was added to the Victorian Heritage Register in 2004.

 In 2010 Arts Victoria took over management of the Collingwood site where the mural is situated when part of it was selected to house the new headquarters for Circus Oz.
 At that time we initiated a project to conserve and protect the mural.

 The project intended to bring back the mural’s visibility and vitality, allowing people to once again see the mural the way Keith Haring intended.

-The Heritage Victoria permit, granted in August 2012, allowed for:
+In line with the mural's Heritage listing, a Heritage Victoria permit was required before works could commence.
+The permit, granted in August 2012, allowed for:

 - Research and technical investigation works

 - Works to protect the mural from UV damage